 - the simple ingredients in the DIY bloody pop tart coffin treats are easy to find!

 - Bloody coffin pop tarts are easy to transport on a festive Halloween tray!

-From oddly frightful to oddly delightful, Halloween treats can be dressed up and laid out for others to see (you see what I did there?) so Halloween coffin-shaped pop tarts filled with blood definitely fit the spirit of the season with a side of hocus pocus because the blood is really a red jam or jelly of preference!
+From oddly frightful to oddly delightful, Halloween treats can be dressed up and laid out for others to see (you see what I did there?), so Halloween coffin-shaped pop tarts filled with blood fit the spirit of the season with a side of hocus pocus because the blood is really a red jam or jelly of preference!

 What Tools Do You Need to Make Coffin-Shaped Pop Tarts Filled With Blood?